DRIVE-LAB-CMU/LLA-MPC-f1tenth/README.md

 The framework has been deployed on an F1Tenth with a Single-Track Bicycle Model integrated with Fiala Tire dynamics, and has been validated by both a standard
 Model Predictive Control task and a Safe Model Predictive Control task.

-This repository is developed by Henry Liao in collaboration with Maitham Al-Sunni.
+This repository is developed by Henry Liao in collaboration with Maitham F. Al-Sunni.
 Please contact hzl@andrew.cmu.edu or maitham@cmu.edu if you have questions.